yTakkar/Handy-Copy/README.md

 # Handy-Notification
-A handy, simple & useful API to copy anything to clipboard when clicked in a fun way!!.
-Screenshots below.
+A handy, simple & useful API to copy anything to clipboard when clicked in a fun way!!

 # Quick links
 1. [Requirements](#requirements)